Just Stop Oil hits out at ‘lies’ as it denies targeting Cenotaph

 Earlier in the day, two of the group’s protesters were arrested for smashing glass covering a painting on display at the National Gallery in London.

-They used safety hammers to break the glass protecting Diego Velazquez’s Rokeby Venus painting from the 1960s.
+They used safety hammers to break the glass protecting Diego Velazquez’s Rokeby Venus from the 1960s.

 The piece was slashed by suffragette Mary Richardson in 1914.

-The Metropolitan Police said activists had been arrested on suspicion of criminal damage.
+The Met said activists had been arrested on suspicion of criminal damage.